Pseudo-Dirac Neutrinos and Relic Neutrino Matter Effect on the High-energy Neutrino Flavor Composition: Introduction

-Moreover, for the $\delta m^2$ values of interest here, we show that the matter effect due to the cosmic neutrino background (C$\nu$B) can play an important role in determining the flavor ratios on Earth, depending on the value of the local C$\nu$B overdensity.
-This is in contrast with the pure vacuum oscillations assumed so far in the vast literature of flavor ratio studies (see e.g., Refs.~\cite{Lipari:2007su, Mena:2014sja, Palladino:2015zua, Bustamante:2015waa, Shoemaker:2015qul, Brdar:2018tce, Bustamante:2019sdb, Palladino:2019pid, Song:2020nfh, Liu:2023flr}).\footnote{The effect of source matter effect on the flavor composition of high-energy neutrinos from active galactic nuclei was recently considered in Ref.~\cite{Dev:2023znd}, but this becomes important only for heavily Compton-thick sources with column density $\gtrsim 10^{30}~{\rm cm}^{-2}$ whose exact population or contribution to the observed flux at IceCube is currently unknown.} This is because only the left-handed component of the pseudo-Dirac neutrino actively interacts via standard weak interactions, whereas the right-handed component is sterile.
+Moreover, for the $\delta m^2$ values of interest here, we show that the matter effect due to the cosmic neutrino background (C$\nu$B) can play an important role in determining the flavor ratios on Earth, depending on the value of the neutrino-antineutrino asymmetry and the local C$\nu$B overdensity.
+This is in contrast with the pure vacuum oscillations assumed so far in the vast literature of flavor ratio studies (see e.g., Refs.~\cite{Lipari:2007su, Mena:2014sja, Palladino:2015zua, Bustamante:2015waa, Shoemaker:2015qul, Brdar:2018tce, Bustamante:2019sdb, Palladino:2019pid, Song:2020nfh, Liu:2023flr}).\footnote{The effect of source matter effect on the flavor composition of high-energy neutrinos from active galactic nuclei was recently considered in Ref.~\cite{Dev:2023znd}, but this becomes important only for heavily Compton-thick sources with column density $\gtrsim 10^{30}~{\rm cm}^{-2}$ whose exact population or contribution to the observed flux at IceCube is currently unknown.} Only the left-handed component of the pseudo-Dirac neutrino actively interacts with the Standard Model (SM) fermions via weak interactions, whereas the right-handed component is sterile.
 Thus, the neutral-current interactions of the left-handed component of the high-energy neutrino flux with the C$\nu$B bath would induce a difference in the matter potential for a given flavor (depending on which $\delta m_i^2\neq 0$), which could modify the oscillation probabilities, and could even induce an MSW resonance~\cite{Wolfenstein:1977ue, Mikheyev:1985zog} for suitable values of $\delta m_i^2$.
-This is unlike the standard 3-neutrino case where the neutral-current interaction equally affects all three flavors and does not lead to a matter potential difference between different flavors.
+Note that in the standard 3-neutrino case, the neutral-current interaction equally affects all three flavors and does not lead to a matter potential difference between different flavors, unless there is an asymmetry between neutrinos and antineutrinos.
 The same is true if all three active-sterile mass splittings $\delta m^2_i$ are the same, in which case there is no matter potential difference induced by C$\nu$B either.
 Thus, including the C$\nu$B matter effect would provide an additional handle on probing small $\delta m_i^2$ values at neutrino telescopes.
 Moreover, the matter effect introduces a novel energy-dependent flavor transition, which will help us disentangle the pseudo-Dirac scenario.